barumau/pandunia/english/pandunia-english.md

 ke - what?
 ke jan - who?
 ke sate - when?
-ke shei - what thing?
+ke she - what thing?
 ke yang - what kind of?
 kechape - ketchup
 kechi - polite